coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4c_RMarkdown_Components_Formatted_Text.md

 ![table unjustified]()

-The `:` symbol can further be implemented to control text justification in the table:
+The `:` symbol enables for control of text justification (left, centre or right) in the table:

 ```rmarkdown
 ---